lynnfaraday/aresmush.com/_root/features/ares-for-players.md

 The [Ares for Vets](/ares-for-vets) tutorial gives a run-down on some of the differences between AresMUSH and Penn/Tiny.

+## Web Portal

+AresMUSH features a fully-integrated [web portal](/web_portal) that allows you to interact with the game from a web browser.
+Far from just a telnet window embedded in the browser, the web portal offers a rich experience and can fully replace (and enhance!) traditional game wikis.

 ## Commands

 Commands in Ares are designed to be simpler and more approachable to new players, while at the same time preserving shortcuts for experienced players used to commands working a certain way.
 Where possible, it supports both Tiny and Penn syntax for things like mail and channels.

+## FS3 Third Edition

+Ares features a [new edition](/fs3/fs3-3) of the FS3 skills and combat system, that streamlines skills, adds new combat options, and offers various other improvements over prior editions.

 ## Handles